mzrimsek/crouton-init/README.md

 ## Install Process

+If you don't know what crouton is, refer to [the repository here](https://github.com/dnschneid/crouton).
+No really, check it out.
+It's awesome.

 Open the terminal and run `sudo sh ~/Downloads/crouton -t xfce-desktop`

 Once installation is complete enter the new chroot with `sudo startxfce4`